 Some call it acid.
 Others call it mellow yellow.
 The verbose call it lysergic acid diethylamide (LSD).
-Unlike other entheogens like psilocybin mushrooms or peyote, LSD is lab-synthesized—although it’s difficult for the layperson to know exactly what goes on behind the scenes in clandestine LSD laboratories.
+Unlike other entheogens like shrooms or peyote, LSD is lab-synthesized—although it’s difficult for the layperson to know exactly what goes on behind the scenes in clandestine LSD laboratories.
 Understandably, the legal status of LSD makes underground chemists less than transparent about their methods.
 But, if you’re wondering “how is LSD made, anyway?”, this humble guide offers a general picture.

 Who Made LSD?

 Making LSD is a complex process that requires more than your average working knowledge of organic chemistry.
 The Swiss chemist Albert Hoffmann first synthesized the compound in 1938, yet it took another five years before he discovered the LSD’s psychedelic effects.
 But even Hoffmann could not predict the international fame that the new drug would acquire in the generations to come.

 When Hoffmann first synthesized LSD, creating a synthetic psychedelic was certainly not his intention.
 Instead, he was following in the footsteps of other pharmaceutical chemists, who were exploring the potential of the ergot fungus (Claviceps purpurea) in medicine.
 Ergot is a parasitic fungus with an unusual history.
 The fungus, which most frequently inhabits rye grain, is responsible for waves of fatal poisonings that affected thousands of people during the middle ages.
 But, as far back as the 1500s, it was also used as an important medicine in midwifery.